 - Learn technical analysis, study chart patterns and use a stock screener to identify companies that are overbought.
 Various technical indicators such as moving averages and RSI are commonly used by day traders.
 Another option is following the news to spot a catalyst that will impact share price negatively.
 This could be shorting a company based on speculation of a weak earnings report.

 - The moment you short sell a penny stock, you borrow shares from your broker who has shares available.

 - Once the trade has gone through, follow the stock price and be ready to exit for a loss if it doesn’t work out as planned.

 - If the price drops, use technical analysis to determine the optimal time to exit your position and buy the stock back.
 Your profit is the difference between the price at the time it was borrowed and the price it was originally purchased.

 There are a number of factors that should be taken into consideration while using this strategy:

-1. Allocating Shares is Becoming Increasingly Difficult
+1. Locating Shares to Short is Becoming More Difficult

-2. A Margin Trading Account is Needed
+2. A Margin Account is Needed

 3. Short Squeezes